FREQUENTLY ASKED QUESTIONS

 Can a team be registered before all the members have been selected?

 Yes, but when you register you must have at least three members on your team.
 Your application will be returned if it does not.
 You can add or remove team members later, up until the first qualification flight attempt, as long as you maintain a team size between three and ten total.
+After your first qualification flight, members may be dropped, but not added.

 Can team members be changed at a later date?